 \section{Introduction}

 Problems of group classification of classes of differential equations were first considered by Sophus Lie himself.
 Thus, in~\cite{Lie1881} he solved the group classification problem for the entire class of second-order linear partial differential equations in two complex independent variables.
-The research interest in such classifications was renewed by Ovsiannikov in the end of the 1950s, who in particular revisited the above Lie's classification in invariant terms~\cite{Ovsiannikov1982}.
+The research interest in such classifications was renewed by Ovsiannikov late 1950s, who in particular revisited the above Lie's classification in invariant terms~\cite{Ovsiannikov1982}.
 In the past decades the field of group classification has been steadily developed, but until this very day the consideration of complicated classes of differential equations, e.g., of those appearing in problems of invariant parameterization~\cite{PopovychBihlo2010}, within the framework of group classification is mostly avoided.
 The reason is partly in a lack of methods to handle such classes.
 The applicability of the powerful algebraic method of group classification \cite{basa2001a,gaze1992a,gung2004a,popo2010a} is rather limited to classes with nice transformational properties, which includes various kinds of normalized classes \cite{KurujyibwamiBasarabHorwathPopovych2018,kuru2020a,popo2010a}, see~\cite{VaneevaBihloPopovych2020} for a recent breakthrough in extending the algebraic method to specific non-normalized classes.
+(Definitions of related notions are presented in Section~\ref{FP:sec:TheorBack} below.)
 For generic classes, the simplest version of the direct method of group classification is still heavily used although there are better alternatives such as the partition of the class under study into its normalized subclasses~\cite{kuru2020a,popo2010a,VaneevaPosta2017}, the furcate splitting method~\cite{bihl2020a,NikitinPopovych2001,OpanasenkoBoykoPopovych2020} and the mapping method~\cite{VaneevaPopovychSophocleous2009,OpanasenkoBihloPopovych2020}.

 The generalization of the mapping method of group classification is the primary objective of the present paper.
 For this purpose, we update basic notions of the field of group classification and formalize the generalized group classification problem for a general class of differential equations.
 The efficiency of the developed method is demonstrated by means of its application to group classification of various classes of (1+1)-dimensional second-order linear evolution equations, including classes of Kolmogorov and Fokker--Planck equations.